matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 As stated above,
-metrics and monitoring can be a very application-specific thing so consider each of these in the context of your application and infrastructure.
+metrics and monitoring can be a very application-specific thing so consider everything in the context of your application and infrastructure.
-But I hope that for those of you just getting started, this will provide a good basis for growing your own distributed system.
+My hope is that for those of you still defining your operational metrics, this will provide a good basis for growing your own distributed system.

 If you have any comments or examples from your own system,